 If you would like to verify that the person calling you is a Census Bureau employee, enter the name into the Census Bureau Staff Search.

-The Census Bureau conducts over 100 surveys other than the 2020 Census.
+The Census Bureau conducts over 100 surveys in addition to the decennial census count.
 If your address was selected to participate in one of these surveys, we may call you to participate.
 Some surveys are done exclusively by phone.
 We might also call you if we do not find you at home or when a personal visit is not convenient.
 You may receive a call from one of our contact centers or from a field representative.

 For household surveys, the Census Bureau uses two contact centers: one in Jeffersonville, Indiana, and the other in Tucson, Arizona.
 The caller will identify themselves and the name of the survey.
 If they are unable to reach you, they will leave a message with a case ID associated with your survey.

-Most Census Bureau calls asking you to participate in a survey other than the 2020 Census originate from one of the following numbers:
+Most Census Bureau calls asking you to participate in a survey originate from one of the following numbers:

 If you receive a call and wish to independently verify that a number is from the Census Bureau, you can call one of the following numbers: